wol-e/midi_to_spc_template/README.rst

 *in development, nothing working yet*

-You can use this package to do some for work for you when you want to create an SPC file for a Super Mario World song port.
+You can use this package to do some work for you when you want to create an SPC file for a Super Mario World song port.
 Specifically, from an midi input file you can generate a .txt file that is compatible with AddmusicK, thank you very much.